-sabudana kheer recipe with step by step photos – we generally make sabudana kheer during the navratri festival or during some of the fasting or vrat days. this is a popular indian pudding that is made with tapioca pearls for religious fasting days.
+sabudana kheer recipe with step by step photos – sweet pudding made with tapioca pearls or sabudana and milk. we generally make sabudana kheer during the navratri festival or during some of the fasting or vrat days. this is a popular indian pudding that is made with tapioca pearls for religious fasting days.

 you might also like to check these useful posts for fasting days: